Alfeios: The question of the source

-The dendritic terrain of the upper Alfeios ascends to central Arcadia by steps.
+The dendritic terrain of the upper Alpheios ascends to central Arcadia by steps.
 The plateau of Megalopoli is intermediate between the lowlands and the capital of Arcadia, modern Tripoli at 652 m.
 Between the two are the Tsemperou and Mainalo mountains, which are well over 1000 m.
-Unsupported speculation throughout the ages wishes to connect the Alfeios of Megalopoli to Tripoli.
-If the Alfeios is defined as a continuously flowing stream, then it must begin at Megalopoli.
+Unsupported speculation throughout the ages wishes to connect the Alpheios of Megalopoli to Tripoli.
+If the Alpheios is defined as a continuously flowing stream, then it must begin at Megalopoli.
 Intermittent dendritic streams come from higher, but there is no evidence that they follow any tunnel through the Mainalo Mountains to trickle out as springs at this or that lower location.
 The main lower locations promulgated by some are Davia, Dorizas, and Asea.